Additional Residential Units

 Types of ARUs

-ARUs can be located within the interior of the existing house (for example in the basement), in an existing garage, or by constructing a detached tiny home on the property or as an addition to an existing building.
+ARUs can be located within the interior of the existing house (for example in the basement), in an existing garage, as an addition to an existing building, or by constructing a detached tiny home on the property.

 There are four (4) main types of ARUs: